SacTools/SAC_NODE_EXPORTER/README.md

 # SAC_NODE_EXPORTER
 The **SAC_Node_Exporter** is a simple and fast tool for exporting specific node selections into external files.
 Instead of saving the entire Nuke script,  this tool allows you to save "snippets" as either `.nk` (Nuke script) or `.txt` (Text) files,  which can be easily shared, archived, or imported into other projects.

 -----------------------------------------------------------
  Help Documentation: SAC Node Exporter (v1.0.0)

-## Overview
-The **SAC_Node_Exporter** is a utility tool designed to streamline the process of exporting specific node selections into external files.
-Instead of saving the entire Nuke script, this tool allows you to save "snippets" as either `.nk` (Nuke script) or `.txt` (Text) files, which can be easily shared, archived, or imported into other projects.

----

 **INSTALLATION**
 *   Just copy-paste into node graph and its good to go.